hubpav/bigsegment/README.md

-# Sunrice - Garden Light Controller
+# BigSegment

-Sunrice is a quick and dirty Python app for controlling my garden lights.
-It schedules on/off sequence at sunset/dawn, whereas exact times are calculated on daily basis.
-MQTT messages are sent to the PLC controller as a on/off sequence.
-Sunrice also reacts to `sunrise/on` and `sunrise/off` MQTT messagess (with no payload) to start the sequence manually.
+Sunrice is a quick and dirty Python app for controlling LED strip and simulating LED 7-segment.
+It transforms MQTT input message with the letter payload to BigClown smart LED strip compound.

 ## Contributing